Tomek99/Weather-Application-Java/README.md

 Download | Pobierz
 -------------
-Application works only with on android phones.
+The application works only on Android phones.

 Aplikacja działa wyłącznie na telefonach z systemem android.